terraform-aws-modules/terraform-aws-eks/README.md

 Testing and using this repo requires a minimum set of IAM permissions.
 Test permissions are listed in the [eks_test_fixture README](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/eks_test_fixture/README.md).

+## Security group

+According to [AWS documentation on EKS security group](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html), you can set up the security group for worker nodes and control plane according to the minimum requirements or the recommended way.

+The module try to accommodate all possible settings that you might wish to have.
+Even including the ability to set additional security group onto the node and plane instances.

+*Since you will be running applications on these worker node, you will want to set additional security group(s) on them to grant the access for those application**

+In particular, you can control whether the worker node has egress connection everywhere or not, which port range is allowed for communication between control plane and worker node.

+The default setting of the module follow the recommended set up as per AWS guide, but you can always switch to other settings.
+As mentioned earlier, you can even add more security groups onto the instances to customize things even more according to your needs.

+These are done via the following variables `worker_node_allow_all_egress` (default `true`) `cp_to_wn_from_port` (default `1025`) `cp_to_wn_to_port` (default `65355`)

+Please note that if we follow **only the minimum rules for worker node**, they will only be able to communicate with the control plane on TCP:443.

 ## Change log

 The [changelog](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/CHANGELOG.md) captures all important release notes.